pact-foundation/docs.pact.io/website/docs/pact_broker/webhooks/debugging_webhooks.md

 By default, for security purposes, the execution logs will be hidden.
 You will need to configure the whitelist to see the logs.
 If you are using one of the [Docker images](/pact_broker/docker_images) you can configure the whitelist via environment variables, documented [here](/pact_broker/docker_images/dius#webhook-whitelists).
 The documentation that explains how the whitelists work is [here](/pact_broker/configuration#webhook-whitelists) (note that the example code shows how to configure the underlying Ruby application, however, if you are using a Docker image, you need to use the environment variables in the first link).

 If you see no evidence of any attempted executions, look in the application logs.
 For every pact publication, there are detailed logs that explain why a webhook is/isn't fired for a particular publication.

-eg.

-* "Pact content has not changed since previous version, not triggering webhooks for changed content"
-* "No enabled webhooks found for consumer "x" and provider "y" and event contract_published"
-* "Webhook triggered for the following reasons: first time pact published with consumer version tagged feat/y"
-* "Scheduling job for webhook with uuid ap7c1tk-AdEYyphWBVieIg"
+See [Identifying why a webhook did or did not get triggered](#identifying-why-a-webhook-did-or-did-not-get-triggered)